Super Rally: Mahomes, Chiefs win Super Bowl with late surge

 He completed passes of 44 yards to Tyreek Hill and 38 to Sammy Watkins.
 The touchdowns came on short throws to Travis Kelce to cut the deficit to three and to Damien Williams for the lead.
 The first NFL title in Chiefs coach Reid’s two-decade career was clinched by Williams’ 38-yard TD run, sending red-clad Chiefs fans into chants of “Andy!”
 Andy!”

-”This is what it’s all about,” Reid said. ”What a great team, great coaches.
+“This is what it’s all about,” Reid said as confetti fell and the Chiefs celebrated the climax of the NFL’s 100th season.
+“What a great team, great coaches.
 Appreciate every bit of it.”

 Mahomes found Hill, whose bobble led to the second San Francisco pick, for 44 yards on a third-and-15 – the first long pass completed by Kansas City.
 A 20-yard pass interference call on Tarvarius Moore, who had that earlier pick, put the ball at the 1 and Kelce was wide open for the score.